 Understanding the technology Containers are self-enclosed cloud computing environments that leverage isolation boundaries at the application level to create distance between the virtual machine and the live product, according to TechTarget.
 In traditional cloud infrastructure, applications and related files reside within a single virtual machine with isolation boundaries at the server level.
 Why does this distinction matter?
 For one, containerization reduces the likelihood of integration issues, as applications can run on separate operating systems – connected to a host OS – within a single server.
 Additionally, in the event that an application suddenly malfunctions, there is no ripple effect throughout the rest of the server – the damage is contained.
 On top of that, cloud infrastructure managers do not have to install an entire OS within each separate container, nor integrate them with server hardware.
 These computational pockets require minimal software and libraries to run.

-The above traits offer a variety of substantial benefits.
+Understanding the benefits The above traits offer a variety of substantial benefits.
 For one, containers are immensely portable, CIO reported.
 Developers can easily move containerized applications throughout one or multiple servers without having to worry about OS integration issues or the other possible inconsistencies that normally slow down such activities in a traditional cloud computing setup.

 "You're going to test using Python 2.7, and then it's going to run on Python 3 in production and something weird will happen.
 Or you'll rely on the behavior of a certain version of an SSL library and another one will be installed," Docker creator Solomon Hykes explained to the magazine.
 "You'll run your tests on Debian and production is on Red Hat and all sorts of weird things happen."